VertexFX

 Shortcuts

-• b - press-and-hold b and click-and-drag with your left mouse button to reduce or increase the brush size.
+and click-and-drag with your left mouse button to reduce or increase the brush size. -

 Showcase